Conceiving Architectural Design as a User Interface | Part 1

 [*Note: This article will refer to the user experience design as UI, instead of the much broader “UX” design.
 The term UX design typically includes a broader preparation of the back-end design, something that might metaphorically may refer to the construction details or structural calculations of architecture.
 So, utilizing the term “UI” is a more productive analogy for describing what is primarily the human experience as a response to the physical components of architectural design.]

-By substituting the word “building” for UI, we can derive similar insights for architecture from McKay’s text about UIs:
+By adding the the word “Architectural” for UI, we can derive similar insights for architecture from McKay’s text:

-A well-designed [building] boils down to communicating to users in a way that is natural, professional and friendly, easy to understand, and efficient.
-By contrast, a poorly designed [building] is unnatural, technological and mechanical, and requires users to apply thought, experimentation, memorization, and training to translate it into something meaningful. . .From this point of view, [building] design isn’t a subjective visual art about pixels and aesthetics but rather a principled objective communication skill to explain tasks to users. [p3]
+A well-designed [Architectural] UI boils down to communicating to users in a way that is natural, professional and friendly, easy to understand, and efficient.
+By contrast, a poorly designed [Architectural] UI is unnatural, technological and mechanical, and requires users to apply thought, experimentation, memorization, and training to translate it into something meaningful. . .From this point of view, [Architectural] UI design isn’t a subjective visual art about pixels and aesthetics but rather a principled objective communication skill to explain tasks to users. [p3]

 Building designs which involve user unfamiliarity – public programs with temporary visitors such as shopping centers, airports, or hotels – have an especially important obligation to create communicative environments to orchestrate circulation and function.
 How people shop, park, move, or feel is not happenstance, but a coordinated dance between architectural components and the human brain.